-Moss is naturally occurring plants in nature that have shallow roots and love moisture.
-The often grown under tree cover in areas with copious amounts of moisture, lows sunlight and no traffic.
-The also use the debris that trees drop on them to feed on and thrive.
-Moss spores like those of algae are in the air and attach themselves to buildings and damp spots on bricks, wood and other objects to grow.
+Moss is a naturally occurring plant in nature that have shallow roots and love moisture.
+They are often grown under tree cover in areas with copious amounts of moisture, low sunlight, and no traffic.
+They also use the debris that trees drop on them to feed on and thrive.
+Moss spores like those of algae are in the air and attach themselves to buildings and damp spots on bricks, wood, and other objects to grow.
 Unlike algae, moss is relatively less invasive and dangerous.
 In itself, moss does not pose any threat to your or your house’s health.
 Moss neither has any poisons nor does it cause irritation, and its mass does not grow rapidly to gargantuan size to impact your roof.
 The biggest impact of moss is on wood and wood structures.
-The extensive presence of moss on wooden roofs can cause roof-rot.
+The extensive presence of moss on wooden roofs can cause roof rot.
 Of course, the moisture in itself is a danger to any roof.
 It can weaken or even rot the shingles over time.